mog96/code-for-palestine-2017_y3-gaza/README.md

 # Year 3 Course: Android Development
 Curriculum for the [Code for Palestine](http://www.pgfapps.ps/codeforpalestine/) 2017 summer camp, Gaza branch, Year 3 course.

-Students have a background in web development using the Flask web server framework and experience creating web interfaces using HTML, CSS, and JavaScript.
+Students have experience developing websites using the [Flask](http://flask.pocoo.org/) server framework for the back end and HTML, CSS and JavaScript for the front end.

-This two-week course is a first exposure to Android development for students.
+This two-week course is a first exposure to [Android](https://www.android.com/) development for students.

 # Curriculum Overview
 See [here](https://docs.google.com/presentation/d/1E2hq97nSFSaDG1SsOIY46O3nBSzaPpFMgRny_pWwCO8/edit?usp=sharing).